rupali966/C-terrer-ending/README.md

 # C-terrer-ending
-HAre ends Programming language Fear 😜😜😜😜
+Here Ends Programming Fear 😜😜😜😜 if you fear